M-Shrief/M-Shrief/README.md

 - TypeScript
 - VueJS + (Pinia and vue-router)
 - NodeJS and Express.JS
-- PHP
-- Laravel
-- MySQL and MongoDB
+- Used MySQL and MongoDB.
-- CSS, SCSS and TailwindCSS (For tailwind, I know how to use it but I don't really use it)
+- CSS, SCSS and TailwindCSS (For tailwind, I know how to use it but I don't really like to use it)
 - I'd an experience deploying with Docker

 ### Working to add: